SSG-DRD-IOT/lab-eis-configurations-overview/explore_IEdgeInsights.md

 ## Configuration Overview

+### The EtcD Key-Value Service Holds a Deployments Configuration

 ### The Build Configuration File

 **$EIS_HOME/docker_setup/.env** contains all of the environmental variables for the micro-service build process.
 This includes Shell variables and Docker environmental variables.